 Oh my word, you guys….I’m cracking up about the costume I’m sharing today!
-And the younger the child is that I make a costume for, the more I sit and laugh as I’m sewing up each part of it.
+And the younger the child that I make a costume for, the more I sit and laugh as I’m sewing up each part of it.
 HA!
 There’s just something so dang cute about tiny little costumes!
-But yes, we’re continuing on with our theme of Greek Mythology Characters and in case you missed them, Elli’s Greek Goddess Artemis costume is HERE, Connor’s Greek God Poseidon Costume is HERE, and Chloe’s Greek Goddess Demeter Costume is HERE.
+But yes, we’re continuing on with our theme of Greek Mythology Costumes and in case you missed the others, you can find all the links just below this first image of Oliver.

 And like I explained before, Connor and Ellie are big Percy Jackson fans (which is a book series about Greek mythology) and they convinced the rest of the kiddos to be Greek mythology characters with them for Halloween this year.
 Oliver had absolutely no idea what they were even talking about….but he’s 4-years-old and if his big brother Connor (who is 10 and Oliver idolizes) says something is cool, Oliver is ALL OVER IT!
 So, Oliver was pretty stoked for me to make him a SATYR Greek Mythology Costume!!!